vmware/terraform-provider-vcfa/TROUBLESHOOTING.md

   - The `X-Vmware-Vcloud-Client-Request-Id` header can be used to improve readability of the requests and responses in big log files, as it tracks the request number with a timestamp.
 - Method call sequence (who called who) to read the response.
 This helps to trace the methods that parsed and unmarshalled the response.
 - HTTP response headers.
-Sensitive information is obfuscated by default.
-To enable logging of passwords, tokens and other sensitive information, users can enable the `GOVCD_LOG_PASSWORDS=1` environment variable.
+The `X-Vmware-Vcloud-Request-Id` header is modified with the VCFA request ID.
-- The response itself in raw JSON/XML.
+- The response itself in raw plain text (JSON/XML).

 Example taken from a real log: